avengerandy/RewriteDagger/README.md

     }
 ```

-This function is hard to test because it has a php builtin function which hard to perceive input (`header`) and a php language construct that will terminate execution of the script (`exit`).
+This function is difficult to test because it has a built-in PHP function (`header`) that is difficult to perceive input and a PHP language construct (`exit`) that terminates the script execution.

-To solve this problem, we test it by PHPUnit and RewriteDagger
+To solve this problem, we test it by PHPUnit and RewriteDagger.

 ```php
 <?php declare(strict_types=1);